WallStreetMojo

 #1 – Allocation of the Interest on the Bonds

-Under this situation, the company allocates the interest on the bond issued by it equally over the life of the asset.
-This interest arises when the bonds are issued by the company at a discount, but the interest is payable on the face value.
-So, the company is required to amortize the bond discount given, i.e., the difference between the face value and the value received over the remaining period of maturity of the bond.
+Under this situation, the company allocates the interest on the bond issued by it equally over the asset's life.
+This interest arises when the company issues the bonds at a discount, but the interest is payable on the face value.
+So, the company must amortize the bond discount given, i.e., the difference between the face value and the value received over the remaining period of maturity of the bond.

 #2 – Charging off Cost of Intangible Asset